MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 #### Request Initiator Chains in the Initiator panel

-You are now able to view the initiators and dependencies of a network request as a nested list.
+You can now view the initiators and dependencies of a network request as a nested list.
 This may help you understand why a resource was requested, or what network activity a certain resource (such as a script) caused.

 ![A Request Initiator Chain in the Initiator panel.](../../images/2019/12/initiators.msft.png)